 The result?
 A cached page that looks like this:

 Granted, it’s not visually striking.
 A user wouldn’t see it, though.
 The search engine, however, would find all the information it needs to crawl and index the page properly, which is exactly your objective.

-AngularJS offers incredible opportunities to improve user experience and cut the development time.
+Angular offers incredible opportunities to improve user experience and cut the development time.
 Unfortunately, it also causes serious challenges for SEO.

-Using a pre-rendering platform, like Prerender.io
+Use dynamic rendering with a platform, like Prerender.io or Huckabuy.

-Creating an AngularJS and HTML hybrid called Initial Static Rendering.
+Creating an Angular and HTML hybrid called Initial Static Rendering.